halflifecaffeine/halflifecaffeine.github.io/docs/product-requirements-specification.md

 ### 4.1.
 Accessibility (a11y)

-- WCAG 2.1 AA compliant
+- Initial accessibility features implemented with WCAG 2.1 AA compliance as an ongoing goal
 - Semantic HTML and ARIA labels
 - Fully keyboard-navigable
 - Accessible color contrast and tab order